 Key incentives for exporters: Special tax benefits

-To promote compliance with the new policy, the Indonesian government offers tax incentives for exporters, including a 0% income tax rate on interest income generated from their foreign exchange accounts maintained within Indonesia.
+To encourage compliance, the government offers tax incentives, including a 0% income tax rate on interest income generated from foreign exchange accounts in Indonesia.
+Exporters following the Indonesia export rules can:

 Read more: Navigating import duties and taxes in Indonesia.